GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger/index.md

 -  `XMLHttpRequest`
 -  `window.open`

-These will generate network requests that you will then respond to with a trigger registration HTTP response header.
+This generates network requests that you then respond to with a trigger registration HTTP response header.

 ## Register a trigger to attribute a conversion